 In 2011, the Dunedin Youth Orchestra proudly announced a new award for young composers.
-This is an annual award for an orchestral composition with prize money donated by the former Audrey Reid Charitable Trust.
+This is an annual award for an orchestral composition that is kindly supported by Dunedin composer Anthony Ritchie.
 The DYO is pleased to be able to support young composers in our community.

-The aim of the Audrey Reid Composition Prize is to foster and encourage orchestral composition for Youth Orchestras by local composers of a similar age.
+The aim of the Anthony Ritchie Composition Prize is to foster and encourage orchestral composition for Youth Orchestras by local composers of a similar age.
 Entrants should be currently resident in Otago or Southland.
 Winners receive financial compensation and their winning entry performed by the Dunedin Youth Orchestra.

 Previous recipients include: